-In 2018, U.S. homeowners are expected to spend $340 billion in total on home improvements and repairs, according to a recent report from the Joint Center for Housing Studies of Harvard University.
+U.S. homeowners spend $400 billion in total on home improvements and repairs, according to a recent report from the Joint Center for Housing Studies of Harvard University.

-Completing home remodeling and improvement projects can add a lot more value to your house, make it more attractive to potential buyers (should you put it on the market) and allow you to enjoy your home more.
-However, you might not know where to begin or how to finance home improvement projects and upgrades.
-Many people find that personal loans can be an easy way to finance their home remodel, because you can apply and, if approved, get the funds within a week without having to put up any collateral like your home.
+That said, completing home remodeling and improvement projects can add a lot more value to your house, make it more attractive to potential buyers (should you put it on the market) and allow you to enjoy your home more.

 1. Don’t Underestimate the Kitchen Remodel

-Kitchen upgrades perceived as “modern” — like stainless steel and quartz countertops or Shaker cabinets — can bump your home’s sale price by 3 to 7 percent.
+Kitchen upgrades perceived as “modern” — like stainless steel and quartz countertops or Shaker cabinets — can bump your home’s sale price by 3% to 7%, according to Consumer Reports.
 No matter what kitchen renovations you choose to make, though, do your research before signing on the dotted line.
 “Consult with real estate brokers and architects in the area that you live,” said Sidney Torres, host of CNBC’s “The Deed.”
 “Go see the past work of the contractors before committing to one.”

-Average Cost: Including appliances, the average kitchen remodel costs homeowners about $22,100, though smaller revamps — like a combo of painting, refinishing the fixtures and adding a backsplash — range between $10,000 and $15,000.*
+Average Cost: Including appliances, the average kitchen remodel costs homeowners about $23,512.
+Smaller revamps — like a combo of painting, refinishing the fixtures and adding a backsplash — range between $10,000 and $15,000.

 2. Choose Classic Hardwood

 It’s a fact of life that people love the warmth, durability and timeless style hardwood floors add to a space — that goes for both buyers and home dwellers.
 And as a bonus, a new wood floor can add up to 2.5% to the sale price of a home, according to Realtor.com.

 3. Bedeck Your Yard